Rome Emperors: Organization's historical beginnings

 A longstanding member of the current iteration South Atlantic League since its inception, the Class A Atlanta Braves affiliate's history dates back to 1968 with the founding of the Greenwood Braves, sporting a roster featuring future major league talents such as Brett Butler, Steve Bedrosian, and Brian Snitker.
 Dale Murphy, Earl Williams and Rafeal Ramirez.
-The team was part of the Western Carolina's League from 1968 to 1979 winning three league titles before being moved to Anderson, SC The Anderson team received a great deal of support and experienced relatively high attendance figures during its short run.
+The team was part of the Western Carolinas League from 1968 to 1979 winning three league titles before being moved to Anderson, South Carolina.
+The Anderson team received a great deal of support and experienced relatively high attendance figures during its short run.
 Despite the local support though, former Atlanta Braves owner Ted Turner moved the team to Sumter, South Carolina, after the 1984 season to establish the Sumter Braves.
 Sumter was a starting point for several major league talents, including an early stop for future Baseball Hall of Fame pitcher Tom Glavine.
-Sumter enjoyed the team for 6 seasons from 1985 to 1990.
-Notably for both Anderson and Sumter, their best finishes while in both locations came in seasons managed by current Atlanta manager Brian Snitker, who brought the Anderson team to a 72–70 5th-place finish in 1982, and a 77–60 third-place finish for Sumter in 1986.
+Sumter hosted the team for six seasons from 1985 to 1990.
+Notably for both Anderson and Sumter, their best finishes while in both locations came in seasons managed by current Atlanta manager Brian Snitker, who brought the Anderson team to a 72–70 fifth-place finish in 1982, and a 77–60 third-place finish for Sumter in 1986.
 In Sumter, the team also earned their first opportunity in the SAL Playoffs as the First Half Champion of the 1985 North Division, going on to lose to the Greensboro Hornets in 2 games.